Hey guys! Today I’m sharing a simple Linocut print making tutorial featuring a project I’m working on for my Printmaking class at school.

 I had to leave my tube of water-based relief ink overnight with the cap off because it was way too watery.

 Roll the brayer over the warmed ink and then roll it over top of the linocut plate, on top of a clean piece of newspaper.
-The ink tends to get all over the place so you have to be pretty careful and wash your hands a lot and use a clean piece of paper between each print so you don’t get ink where you don’t want it to be.
+The ink tends to get all over the place so you have to be pretty careful and wash your hands a lot.
+Use a clean piece of paper between each print so you don’t get ink where you don’t want it to be.

 Lay the paper carefully over the inked linocut plate.
-Then you need to press it down so to do this I use a wooden spoon and rub in small circles all over the design.
-You will need to press fairly hard and try to get it even in all areas.
+Then you need to press it down pretty hard and evenly, so to do this I use a wooden spoon and rub in small circles all over the raised areas.
 I go over it several times to make sure the print will be as even as possible.

-Here are the finished prints I made with these linocuts!
+Here are some finished prints I made with these linocuts!

 I hope you’ve found this post interesting and useful.
-If you would like more information about this printing process do feel free to leave a comment.
+If you would like more information about the linocut printing process feel free to leave a comment below.

 Thanks for reading and have a great day,